Useful Notes: Olympic Games

 - XVI — 1956: Melbourne, Victoria, Australia / Stockholm, Sweden: First games in the southern hemisphere.
 The equestrian events were held in Stockholm due to quarantine regulations.
-Australian athletes had a field day, courtesy of runners Betty Cuthbert and Bobby Morrow both winning the 100m, 200m and 4×100m, as well freestyle swimmers Murray Rose, the first to win multiple golds since Weissmuller (400m, 1500m and 4×200m), and Dawn Fraser at the 400m and 4×100m.
-The Games also featured the debut of Soviet gymnast Larisa Latynina, who won four gold and one each of silver and bronze, as well as American discus thrower Al Oerter, who would win the first of his four discus golds — the only athlete to do so.
+Australian athletes had a field day, courtesy of runner Betty Cuthbert winning the 100m, 200m and 4×100m, as well freestyle swimmers Murray Rose, the first to win multiple golds since Weissmuller (400m, 1500m and 4×200m), and Dawn Fraser at the 400m and 4×100m.
+The Games also featured the debut of Soviet gymnast Larisa Latynina, who won four gold and one each of silver and bronze.
+The Americans left far from empty-handed, with sprinter Bobby Morrow winning the same events on the men's side as Cuthbert on the women's, as well as discus thrower Al Oerter, who would win the first of his four discus golds — the only athlete to do so.

 - XVII — 1960: Rome, Italy: The games featured American runner and polio survivor Wilma Rudolph winning three sprint medals.
 The Games also marks the debut of nineteen-year-old Cassius Clay — the boy who would become Muhammad Ali — through a gold medal at light-heavyweight boxing.
 Other highlights included Ethiopian marathoner Abebe Bikila running barefoot to become the first black African gold medalist, Australian runner Herb Elliott dominating the 1500m event, and Rafer Johnson defeating his Taiwanese friend Yang Chuan-kwang in perhaps one of the most dramatic decathlon finals in Olympic history, as well as Larisa Latynina three golds, two silvers and a bronze to her collection.